Debunking The Myths Of Becoming a Private Pay Therapist

 • They can stay with their current therapist even if their policy coverage changes.

 Letting your clients know the advantages that come with self-pay can help them feel more positive about paying your fees out of pocket.
-A great time to bring this up is during the initial consultation, but it can also be posted on your website, blog, or turned into videos for social media content for those that might just be browsing.
+A great time to bring this up is during the initial consultation.
+It can also be posted on your website, blog, or turned into videos for social media content.

 Choosing the Best for You and Your Clients

-As a therapist, finding the happy medium between what’s best for you and your clients is most beneficial — with regards to mental well-being and your financial standing.
+As a therapist, finding the happy medium between what’s best for you and your clients is most beneficial.
+You need to be able to care for your own mental well-being and financial standing.
 In many cases, that’s exactly what private pay offers.

 Turning to credible sources can help you determine what is myth or bust.
-By joining a community like Clarity Cooperative, you can rest better knowing that you have the information and support you need to build a thriving practice.
+By joining a community like Clarity Cooperative, you can rest better knowing that you have the support you need.
+We're here with up-to-date information and support so you can grow a thriving practice.

-At Clarity Cooperative, we have all the resources and tools to help you grow your private practice.
-Our community is a space where you can ask questions and connect with other therapists regarding anything practice related.
+At Clarity Cooperative, our community is a space where you can ask questions and connect with other therapists.

-Try out all of our resources and calculators with a free 30 day trial, or sign up here today.
+Try out all of our resources and calculators with a free two-week trial, or sign up here today.

 Related Blogs